Boat Theft Prevention Tips

 Put Up Some Fencing

-Install wooden fencing around your yard to shield your boat from prying eyes.
-If they don't see it, they won't steal it!
+Install wooden fencing around your yard to shield your boat from prying burglar eyes.
+If thieves can't see your boat, they won't steal it.
+Any kind of fencing adds yet another obstacle for burglars to overcome.

 Install Security Lights